The body needs a variety of vitamins and minerals to function optimally. One essential mineral is zinc, which is found in small amounts in food.

 Too much zinc intake can cause symptoms that range from nausea and vomiting to impaired immune system functioning.
-For this reason, adults older than age 19 should not take more than 40 milligrams (mg) of zinc a day.
+For this reason, adults older than age 19 should not take more than

 If a person thinks they may have a zinc deficiency, they should talk to their doctor about supplementation or other treatments.